shivamnahar1196/data-engineering/Python/python_theory.md

           print(p1.name) #John
           print(p1.age) #36

-Certainly!
-Here's the code converted into the same Markdown format:

 - The `__str__()` Function:
   - The `__str__()` function controls what should be returned when the class object is represented as a string.
   - If the `__str__()` function is not defined, the default string representation of the object is returned: